Lindsen13/AquaDuck/README.md

 ## Overview

 **AquaDuck** is a streamlined data processing framework for ingesting and processing data on your favourite cloud vendor!
 We currently support **AWS, GCP, and Azure**.
-Designed for flexibility and performance, DRT leverages **DuckDB** and **DBT** to ensure a fast and robust processing of data.
+Designed for flexibility and performance, AquaDuck leverages **DuckDB** and **DBT** to ensure a fast and robust processing of data.

 ## Features